davidortinau/Gastropods/readme.md

 ## Adding Pages

 Each page or screen in a `Shell` app is represented by a `ShellContent`.
-The `ContentPage` is set via a `DataTemplate` to prevent the pages from being instantiated until they are required
+The `ContentPage` should be set via a `DataTemplate` to prevent the pages from being instantiated until they are required

 ```
 <ShellContent Route="home" Title="Home" ContentTemplate="{DataTemplate local:MainPage}"/>